Lineblocs/site/app/docs/quickstarts/provision-grandstream-gxp2160.md

 # Provision Grandstream GXP2160

-Lineblocs phone provisioning UI allows you to setup supported hard phones -- as well as fully manage global, and individual configurations, that you want to use to deploy new hardphones onto your PBX.
+Lineblocs Phone Provisioner allows you to fully manage global, and individual phone configurations.

-In this guide we will go over how to use the Lineblocs provisioning server to manage and update a Grandstream GXP2160's SIP configuration, as well as create a hard phone in the Lineblocs phone provisioning dashboard.
+In this guide we will go over how to use the Lineblocs provisioning server to manage and update a Grandstream GXP2160's SIP configuration.

 ## Requirements

-to complete this guide you will need the following items:
+To complete this guide you will need the following items:

 1. Grandstream GXP2160
 2. Lineblocs account

 ## Configuring GXP2160

-We will first need to update our Grandstream GXP2160's "Config Server Path", so that we can configure our phone with Lineblocs.
+We will first need to update our Grandstream GXP2160's "Config Server Path" so that we can configure our phone with Lineblocs.
 This can be done in one of the following ways:

 1. Use DHCP option 66
 2. Update the "Config Server Path" in the Grandstream web GUI